heleenoomen/42_CPP_Modules/cpp01/ex06/README.md

 >
 > Give the name `harlFilter` to your executable.
 >
-> You must use the switch statement in this exercise
+> You must use the switch statement in this exercise.